-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 22, 2021
+CHICKEN SOUP FOR THE SOUL ENTERTAINMENT INC. THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 30, 2022

-The undersigned stockholder(s) of CHICKEN SOUP FOR THE SOUL ENTERTAINMENT INC., a Delaware corporation ("Company"), hereby appoint(s) William J. Rouhana, Jr. and Chris Mitchell, or either of them, with full power of substitution and to act without the other, as the agents, attorneys and proxies of the undersigned, to vote the shares standing in the name of the undersigned at the Company's Annual Meeting of Stockholders to be held on June 22, 2021 and at all adjournments thereof.
+The undersigned stockholder(s) of CHICKEN SOUP FOR THE SOUL ENTERTAINMENT INC., a Delaware corporation ("Company"), hereby appoint(s) William J. Rouhana, Jr. and Chris Mitchell, or either of them, with full power of substitution and to act without the other, as the agents, attorneys and proxies of the undersigned, to vote the shares standing in the name of the undersigned at the Company's Annual Meeting of Stockholders to be held on June 30, 2022 and at all adjournments thereof.
 This proxy will be voted in accordance with the instructions given below.
-If no instructions are given, this proxy will be voted in favor of electing the director nominees, FOR the approval of the amendment to the 2017 Plan, FOR the adoption of the ESPP, and FOR the ratification of the appointent of Rosenfield and Company, PLLC as the Company's independent registered public accounting firm.
+If no instructions are given, this proxy will be voted in favor of electing the director nominees, FOR the approval of the amendment to the 2017 Plan, FOR the amendment to the Company's certificate of incorporation to increase its authorized capital, incurring increases of authorized shares of Class A common stock and Series B preferred stock, and FOR the ratification of the appointment of Rosenfield and Company, PLLC as the Company's independent registered public accounting firm.